bilalsagheer13/jetstream-inertai-with-multi-roles-vuejs/README.md

-<<<<<<< HEAD
 <p align="center" dir="auto">
 <img width="200" style="max-width: 100%;" src="public/logo/logo-myissue.svg" alt="Logo">
 </p>

 # Intro

-If you find this Laravel & Vue admin panel useful or interesting, I would greatly appreciate if you could star ⭐ the [GitHub repository](https://github.com/qaiswardag/myissue-admin).
+If you find this Laravel & Vue admin panel useful or interesting, I would greatly appreciate if you could star ⭐ the [GitHub repository](https://github.com/bilalsagheer13/jetstream-inertai-with-multi-roles-vuejs).
 It helps to boost the project's visibility and encourages me to continue adding new features.

 To star the repository, simply click on the **Star** button located at the top-right corner of the GitHub page.
 Thank you in advance for your support! 🙌

 I have several years of experience in design and development and have worked on various projects in the past.
-This app was born out of my desire to make a minimalst admin panel with a elegant and intuitive design.
+This app was born out of my desire to make a minimalst admin panel with an elegant and intuitive design.

 ## About and demo

-This app was born out of my desire to make a minimalst Admin Panel with a elegant and intuitive design.
+This app was born out of my desire to make a minimalst Admin Panel with an elegant and intuitive design.

 [Play around with the demo app](https://www.admin-theme.myissue.io)

 ## Technologies and Frameworks

 Cutting-Edge Technologies and Frameworks.
-Developed with Laravel, Vue 3, Vite, Vuex, Inertia and Tailwind CSS.
+Developed with Laravel, Vue 3, Vite, Vuex, Inertia, and Tailwind CSS.

 # Installation